 - The SBA offers loans with long-term repayments in order to keep payments affordable, up to a maximum of 30 years.
 Terms are determined on a case-by-case basis, based upon each borrower’s ability to repay.

 There is also an Economic Injury Disaster Advance Loan of $10,000 for businesses experiencing a temporary loss of revenue.
-Funds will be made available within three days of a successful application.
-This loan advance will not have to be repaid.
+(This has now been changed to $1,000 per employee on the payroll.
+Therefore, if you have one employee, you can get an advance of $1,000, two employees, $2,000, etc.) Funds will be made available within three days of a successful application.
+(We are not yet aware of local businesses who have gotten this money.
+Reports say the SBA has run out/is running out of money and the pipeline is clogged.
+TRY ANYWAY.)
+The loan advance will not have to be repaid.

 The Paycheck Protection Program is a loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
 SBA will forgive loans if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest, or utilities.
 You will apply for this through a bank or credit union.
 See the names of those who are participating in this program here.
 Click on ‘Find a Lender’ and put in your zip code.